Using Excel for Qualitative Analysis

 Location: École nationale d’administration publique (ENAP), Pavillon Alexandre-Taché, Section F, Door 19, Room F0129, 283 boul.
 Alexandre-Taché, Gatineau, Quebec.
 For details, consult the campus plan.

 CES members – Free

-Non-members – $50 (payable by cheque or credit card prior to the event)
+Non-members – $50 (payable upon arrival by cash, cheque or credit card)

-You can also see presentations from previous breakfast sessions.
+You can see presentations from previous breakfast sessions.